roemmele/narrative-prediction/lm-generation/README.md

 # lm-generation
 This repository contains Python code that uses Keras to train a Recurrent Neural Network language model and generate new sequences using the model.
 This work specifically focuses on models that generate a continuation of given sequence (e.g. given the beginning of a story, generate the next sentence in the story).
 This code is associated with the models described in the papers: [Evaluating Story Generation Systems Using Automated Linguistic Analyses](https://roemmele.github.io/publications/fiction_generation.pdf), [Automated Assistance for Creative Writing with an RNN Language Model](https://roemmele.github.io/publications/creative-help-demo.pdf), and [Linguistic Features of Helpfulness in Automated Support for Creative Writing](https://roemmele.github.io/publications/creative-help-evaluation.pdf).
 This code is also currently integrated into the [Creative Help](https://fiction.ict.usc.edu/creativehelp/) application that provides automated assistance for story writing.
+See below for instructions on using the already-trained Creative Help model to generate sequences.

 ## Dependencies